skywalkinnovations/typescript-todo-test/README.md

 npm install
 ~~~~

+Create a database using workbench or any other mysql database management tool.

 Once all the packages are install you should update the app-config.ts file with the details for your MySQL server.

 ~~~~
+username: "root",
 password: "Demo1234",
 database: "todo_testing",
 ~~~~